 The Web Engagement Server is also responsible for hosting static resources, which are used in web applications such as Invite Widget, Chat Widget, and so on.
-These resources are all available to the newly created Web Engagement application in the
+Just as it does in version 8.5, Web Engagement 8.5.1 has two types of resources: modifiable and non-modifiable.
+However, Web Engagement 8.5.1 handles different types of resources differently than the 8.5 version.